- Cholesterol and lipids:

 With regular medical care and consistent patient compliance with treatment, high cholesterol and all the components of cholesterol, including HDL, LDL, and triglycerides, can successfully be brought to normal levels in the right balance.

 The most effective high cholesterol treatment plan uses a multifaceted approach.
-This includes preventive care ...Cholesterol and lipids Treatments
+This includes preventive care aimed at keeping cholesterol levels at a ...Cholesterol and lipids Treatments

 Some of the possible treatments listed in sources for treatment of Cholesterol and lipids may include: